R-17 Elbrus: Egypt

 fire three of these missiles (with the help of Soviet advisers) against Israel, killing 7 Israeli soldiers and causing significant damage.
 Due to fear of attacks like this, Israel avoided striking strategic targets deep inside Egypt throughout the entire war.
 This fear had been raised by military intelligence chief Eli Zeira at a situation assessment with the Chief of Staff already on October 9.
 After the war, the Soviets finished equipping the 65th Artillery Brigade, but support ceased during the late 1970s with the deterioration of relations between the Egyptians and the Soviets.
-After Hosni Mubarak rose to power in Egypt, relations improved with the Soviets, but Egypt decided to refurbish and improve its inventory of Scud missiles with North Korean assistance during the 1990s.
+After Hosni Mubarak rose to power in Egypt, relations improved with the Soviets, but Egypt decided to refurbish and improve its inventory of R-17 missiles with North Korean assistance during the 1990s.

 Iran

 Lacking the ability of striking targets more than 150 km beyond its border during the early stages of the Iran-Iraq war, the Iranians entered negotiations with the Libyans, who agreed to send two TELs and around 20 R-17E missiles to Iran, alongside instructors to train Iranian personnel.
-In 12 March, 1985 the Islamic Revolutionary Guard Corps launched a Scud against Kirkuk, prompting the Iraqis to retaliate with missile launches against Dezful and Bakhtaran.
+In 12 March, 1985 the Islamic Revolutionary Guard Corps launched a R-17 against Kirkuk, prompting the Iraqis to retaliate with missile launches against Dezful and Bakhtaran.

 Baghdad was attacked with 13 missiles while Kirkuk was attacked by another missile before an agreement to halt the firing of ballistic missiles was reached in June 1984.
-Following their success in striking Iraq's capital, the Iranians led new diplomatic missions to acquire more Scuds.
+Following their success in striking Iraq's capital, the Iranians led new diplomatic missions to acquire more R-17 missiles.
 The Libyans, under pressure from Moscow, refused to send any more missiles.
 Syria is believed to have supplied Iran with about a dozen missiles (despite Soviet objections), allowing them to fire launch another eight missiles against Baghdad and other Iraqi cities in the second half of 1986.
 The Iranians also turned to North Korea to obtain additional missiles.
 It's estimated that North Korea provided Iran with 6−12 TELs and up to 200 Hwasong-5 missiles between 1987 and 1992, though some reports claim that as many as 300 missiles were delivered.